frconor-ebook/meditations/_posts/2025-02-10-the-priestly-society-of-the-holy-cross.md

 one line links up with the other.
 Very complete hearts.

 But Pope St. John Paul said that our hearts are not like that.
-He said, God has taken a piece of our heart and He\'s kept it for Himself in heaven.
+He said, God has taken a piece of our heart, and He\'s kept it for Himself in heaven.
 We only get it back when we go there.

 "Our hearts are restless, Lord, until they rest in you" (St. Augustine,